Generation Data Groups

 05 PUTRS80-DATA-01 PIC X(00080).

-* This program was created using the SYSMASK1.TXT file as input.*
+* This program was created with the SYSMASK1.TXT file as input. *

 * The SYSMASK1 provides for the sequential reading of the input *